OSINT-TECHNOLOGIES/gaia/README.md

 ## How to start researching with GAIA

-**The very first step on your way to start researching using GAIA is integrated services connection.
-Instructions below will help you to properly configure and connect them to GAIA.**
+**The very first step on your way to start researching using GAIA is installing necessary requirements.
+You can install them using requirements_mng.bat script**

+**Your second step is integrated services connection.
+Instructions below will help you to properly configure and connect them to GAIA**

 ### Connecting Google Earth Engine